top of page

 Similar to the way the Fire Keeper builds the Inipi ceremony through his/her relationship to the fire, participants build their individual ceremony within the collective ceremony - through their relationship with the Great Spirit - from the moment they commit themselves to it.
 All energy directed in synergy with the ceremony will accumulate to become gifted back to the participants and to Life.
 Clear intentions and committed engagement are what make this process powerful.
 Please reflect on what you would like to receive from the ceremony.

 It is important to avoid alcohol, drugs or anything that alters your natural state 24 hours prior to the ceremony.
-If you are taking medication, have any health issues, concerns or questions please discuss with Jacques here prior to attending.
+If you are taking medication, have any health issues, concerns or questions please contact us here prior to attending.
+Also, please leave all electronics including smart watch outside the lodge.

-On the day of the lodge, make sure to come well hydrated.
+On the day of the lodge, make sure to come well hydrated (including the days prior).
 You may also consider being well satiated from a balanced and nourishing meal, others prefer to fast.
-We recommend wearing light and comfortable clothing inside the lodge, and bringing a water bottle, 3 towels, flashlight, and a change of clothes for after the lodge (we get heavily steamed in the lodge).
+We recommend wearing light and comfortable clothing inside the lodge, and bringing a water bottle (& cold drinks during hot days), a hat to shade yourself during the weaving circle 3 towels, flashlight, and a change of clothes for after the lodge (we get heavily steamed in the lodge).
 If you are staying overnight after the Inipi, bring a sleeping bag, a pillow and any food you’ll need for the next day.

 Mantras, healing songs and songs of love, as well as any appropriate musical instruments such as hand drums and rattles are encouraged for inside the lodge!